'A form of resistance': More Black families are choosing to homeschool their children - KESQ

 Sherri Mehta, of Laurel, Maryland, said she first turned to homeschooling in 2020 to help her young son who wasn’t doing well with remote learning as a kindergartner.

-Mehta said she was also becoming concerned about her two children facing a “cultural gap” or racism because they were not around children or teachers who looked like them in their predominantly White school district.
+Mehta said she was also becoming concerned about her two children facing a “cultural gap” or racism because they were not around teachers who looked like them in their school district.
 And she saw few Black children included in the school’s gifted program.

 With homeschooling, Mehta said she and her husband can split the responsibilities of teaching different subjects, teaching the truth about Black history and slavery, and can rely on co-op groups for hands-on learning, such as woodworking.